 Belonging to the same structural test and inspection category, AXI shares the same principle with AOI, that is, inspection is carried out through capturing images.
 The difference between them lies in the source in that AOI depends on light source to capture images while AXI on X-ray.
 Materials absorb X rays according to their atomic weight proportion.
 Materials made of heavy elements get more X rays absorbed while those made of light elements get fewer.
 As a result, materials absorbing more X rays are displayed more obvious or darker in their images than those absorbing fewer rays.
 When it comes to PCBA, solder joints are made of materials with heavy elements while other parts such as most packages, silicon ICs and component leads are made of materials with light elements.
 Therefore, high-quality solder joints should look darker or more obvious on images than other parts.

-Based on its working principles and capabilities, AXI is applied to test circuit boards containing components with array-style packaging or fine pitch packaging including BGAs, CGAs (Column Grid Arrays), CSPs (Chip Size Package), etc. AXI is usually placed in the assembly process, just after the last soldering no matter wave soldering or reflow soldering.
-Furthermore, AXI is usually applied coupled with boundary scan test, ICT and functional test in order to obtain optimal inspection results.
+Based on its working principles and capabilities, AXI is applied to test PCB printed circuit boards containing components with array-style packaging or fine pitch packaging including BGAs, CGAs (Column Grid Arrays), CSPs (Chip Size Package), etc. AXI is usually placed in the assembly process, just after the last soldering no matter wave soldering or reflow soldering.
+Furthermore, Automatic X-ray Inspection is usually applied coupled with boundary scan test, ICT and functional test in order to obtain optimal inspection results.

 AXI features some advantages as a type of structural test and inspection:

 • Some defects can be found in the early stage of printed circuit board assembly process;

 • It is contributive to the cost reduction of defects;

 • It stops defects from flooding among remaining PCB assembly or even clients' practical projects.